sebastianmr18/sebastianmr18/README.md

 ## 👤 About Me
-I’m a Systems Engineering student at Universidad del Valle and a Junior Fullstack Developer, passionate about learning and imporving my skills, building collaborative applications and thriving in team environments; I’m proactive, self-driven, results-oriented within agile workflows, and my current goals are to contribute to high-impact Open Source projects, architect and deploy serverless solutions, and enhance my skills in automated testing and documentation.
+I’m a Systems Engineering student at Universidad del Valle and a Junior Fullstack Developer, passionate about learning and improving my skills, building collaborative applications and thriving in team environments; I’m proactive, self-driven, results-oriented within agile workflows, and my current goals are to contribute to high-impact Open Source projects, architect and deploy serverless solutions, and enhance my skills in automated testing and documentation.

 ---